pan-training/pan-training.github.io/index.md

      or http://127.0.0.1:8888/?token=8a93c688b03a17b597035daaf9d6b134e1465b04afafd717
 ```
 Open one of the URls in your browser.
 You can then upload a Jupyter notebook which uses crispy as can be found here: [https://github.com/mretegan/crispy-pan-learning](https://github.com/mretegan/crispy-pan-learning).

+4. To build your own container you can copy our simplest dockerfile and edit to add your own python modules or software.
+Use `RUN` before a git/pip/bash command.

+{% include note.html content="This is my note.
+All the content I type here is treated as a single paragraph." %}